pauloBFalmeida/tweetJam/README.md

 python3, pygame

-_script.py just checks the lenght of the main.py file to see if its less than 560_
+_script.py just checks the length of the main.py file to see if its less than 560_